 The examples and chart illustrate the direct relationship between science fair projects and curriculum expectations in Grades 7 and 8.
-This relationship exists even more strongly in upper
+This relationship exists even more strongly in secondary, as students are expected to demonstrate significant skills in question formulation, inquiry, data analysis, and communication of science and technology ideas.